friesDAO/verifryer-site/README.md

-# the-verifryer
+# verifrier site
-verifrys FRIES holdings - staked or not
+verifries your FRIES holdings for the friesDAO discord server